Wikia/guidelines/Python/CodingConventions.md

    pip install pylint
    ```

-1. Copy our [base pylintrc file] into root directory of your project.
-This file contains all our
+1. Copy our **[base pylintrc file]** into the root directory of your project.
+This file contains all
-   recommended pylint settings for Wikia Python projects.
+   our recommended pylint settings for Wikia Python projects.
 1. Run it with the following command (replace `your_module` with the actual name of your module):

    ```